 Krieg Recital Hall is perfect for recitals and chamber music concerts:

-The Krieg Hall Courtyard is used for small performances (and during the day it's a great place for students to study, relax, and use WiFi):
+The Krieg Hall Courtyard is used for small performances (and during the day it's a great place for students to study and relax):

 Weaver Chapel is used for performances by Wittenberg's large ensembles and it includes a three-manual organ with about 50 ranks, in a style often described as "American Classic" (click here for the stop-list):